Volcano erupts near Congolese city of Goma; residents flee | Science-Environment

 - Democratic Republic of the Congo

-A volcano erupted near Goma in eastern Congo, turning the skies a fiery red and panicking residents in the city of nearly 2 million people.
+Congo's Mount Nyiragongo erupted for the first time in nearly two decades Saturday, turning the night sky a fiery red and sending lava onto a major highway as panicked residents tried to flee Goma, a city of nearly 2 million.

-The Nyamulagira volcano erupted on Saturday around 7 pm local time, according to Honore Chiraba, a volcanologist with the Volcano Observation Office in Goma.
+No evacuation order was given by authorities, and there was no immediate word on any casualties.
+Witnesses, though, said lava already had engulfed one highway that connects Goma with the city of Beni in North Kivu province.

-However, there was confusion and fear, as the local governor said it was the Nyiragongo volcano, whose last eruption in 2002 left hundreds dead and coated airport runways in lava.
-There were reports that the eruption, whichever volcano it was, had taken out a highway that connects Goma with the city of Beni.
-No initial word has been given on casualties.
-Chiraba told The Associated Press that lava from the Nyamulagira volcano usually flows in the direction of the Virunga National Park, not toward Goma.
+Mount Nyiragongo's last eruption, in 2002, left hundreds dead and coated airport runways in lava.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)